Getting a guide dog

 For more information please contact the Children and Young People team on the 0800 781 1444 or email them.

-We have many guide dog partnerships out working where the handler has some remaining vision.
+We have many guide dog partnerships where the handler has some remaining vision.
 Assessing remaining vision is an area which we will always explore in detail with you during the assessment process.

 Due to the generous donations of the general public, Guide Dogs can train and partner you with a guide dog at no cost.

-As a charity we must ensure we spend every penny responsibly and so we welcome all offers of financial support.
+As a charity, we must ensure we spend every penny responsibly and so we welcome all offers of financial support.
 Many customers elect to contribute to some or all of their dog’s ongoing care, but this is not expected.
-The full cost of a guide dog from birth to retirement is over £55,000.

-No. Working with you, our assessments will help determine the best way to promote your mobility skills and independence – for various reasons, this may not always be with a guide dog.
+No. Working with you, our assessments will help determine the best way to improve your mobility skills and independence – for various reasons, this may not always be with a guide dog.

-It is possible for some people to rehome a guide dog , however.
+However, it is possible for some people to rehome a guide dog.

 The waiting time for being matched to a guide dog varies and is affected by factors including the number of people waiting for a guide dog in your local area, the types of dog available at any given time and your individual requirements.

 Training with a guide dog is called ‘new partnership training.’
 It takes a minimum of five weeks and is delivered in two stages.